logdna/terraform-provider-logdna/docs/data-sources/logdna_alert.md

 - `name`: Name of the given preset alert
 - `email_channel`: List of notifications configured via email in the given preset alert
 - `pagerduty_channel`: List of notifications configured via PagerDuty in the given preset alert
+- `slack_channel`: List of notifications configured via Slack in the given preset alert
 - `webhook_channel`: List of notifications configured via webhook(s) in the given preset alert